discus-sions/TownOfHost-TheOtherRoles/README.md

 Basis : Impostor<br>

 The Witches can perform kills or spells by turns.<br>
-The players spelled by Witches before a meeting are marked "cross" in the meeting, and unless exiling Witches, They all die just after the meeting.<br>
+The players spelled by Witches before a meeting are marked with a "cross" in the meeting, and unless someone exile the Witches, the marked ones will die just after the meeting.<br>

 ### Mafia